Amishmaqbool/nexlayerloveabledeployment/README.md

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

-## 🚀 Automatic Deployment to NextLayer
+## 🚀 Automatic Deployment to Nexlayer

-This project is configured with **automatic deployment to NextLayer** whenever you push changes to the `main` branch.
+This project is configured with **automatic deployment to Nexlayer** whenever you push changes to the `main` branch.
 This allows you to:

 - **Code in Lovable/Replit** (dev/test environment)
-- **Automatically deploy to NextLayer** (production environment)
+- **Automatically deploy to Nexlayer** (production environment)
 - **Stay in your flow** without leaving Lovable/Replit

 ### Setup Instructions